 2:00 pm Neuroimaging of Pediatric Behavior and Emotion Dysregulation

 3:00 pm break

-Kelda Walsh, M.D., Associate Professor of Clinical Psychiatry; Department of Psychiatry, IUSM; Co-Chief, Anxiety Disorders Clinic, Riley Hospital for Children, Indianapolis, Indiana
+Leslie Hulvershorn, M.D., M.Sc., Associate Professor of Clinical Psychiatry; Department of Psychiatry, Indiana University School of Medicine; Chief, Pediatric Mood Disorders Clinic, Riley Hospital for Children; Assistant Medical Director, Division of Mental Health and Addiction, Family and Social Services Administration, Indianapolis, Indiana

 For Psychologists: The Indiana University School of Medicine, Department of Psychiatry, Section of Psychology, is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Indiana University School of Medicine, Department of Psychiatry, Section of Psychology, maintains responsibility for this program and its content.